micro-lc/micro-lc/packages/documentation/docs/docs/concepts/communication.md

 the whole application is divided into multiple, smaller entities running independently with respect to one another.

 [Multiple techniques](https://sharvishi9118.medium.com/cross-micro-frontend-communication-techniques-a10fedc11c59)
-are available to solve this issue, and the approve of <micro-lc></micro-lc> consists in **discouraging global state pattern in favour of event-driven communication**.
+are available to solve this issue.
+The approach of <micro-lc></micro-lc> consists in **discouraging global state pattern in favour of event-driven communication**.
 Moreover, contexts can be shared between applications and content applications by using either declarative tools or forcing state refresh by updating properties (React-like).